eglekas/baigiamasis_darbas_bilietai_lt/README.md

 1. Click on banner
 2. Click on button "Pamirsau slaptazodi"
 3. write valid email
+4. Click on banner
-4. Click on button reset password
+5. Click on button reset password
-5. Check for message updated password
+6. Check for message updated password